Giró blanc: Relationship to other grapes

 Historically, Giró blanc was thought to be either a color mutation of Grenache, which is known as Giró in the Balearics, or in someway related to the red Italian wine grape Girò that is grown on the nearby island of Sardinia.
 The French ampelographer Pierre Galet was one of the first to dismiss these theories and speculate that Giró blanc was its own distinct variety.
 Galet's intuition was proven correct in the early 21st century when DNA profiling showed that Giró blanc was not related to either Grenache or Girò.

 Wine styles

 According to Master of Wine Jancis Robinson, Giró blanc produces full-bodied white wines that usually have high alcohol levels and medium acidity which takes well to barrel aging.
 The wines tend to be highly aromatic with what Robinson describes as "noticeable power for a white wine" with citrus and tropical fruit aromas that can also include a pâtisserie note in some examples.

 Synonyms

-Over the years, Giró blanc has been known under a variety of synonyms including: Giró blanco and Giró Roz.
+Over the years, Giró blanc has been known under a variety of synonyms including: Giró blanco and Giró Ros.